jaimevalero/zefiro/meta-crew-frontend/static/examples/dr-casa-en.md

-# Fictitious Clinical Case: Joaquín Gutiérrez
+# Fictional Clinical Case: Joaquín Gutiérrez

 ## Patient Information
 Joaquín Gutiérrez is a 42-year-old male who is married and works as a secondary school teacher.
 He stands at 178 cm tall and weighs 84 kg.
 His blood pressure in the clinic is recorded at 145/90 mmHg, with a heart rate of 78 beats per minute.
 He does not smoke but consumes alcohol occasionally (2-3 beers on weekends).
 He engages in light physical activity by walking for 20 minutes daily to commute to work.